spolivin/mini-rag/README.md

 * **Context quality** depends heavily on chunking — some questions may retrieve irrelevant or incomplete passages.
 * **Limited preprocessing** — while basic regex cleaning reduces noise, more advanced normalization could improve retrieval.
 * **Single-document focus** — current pipeline is built for ingesting one document at a time, without multi-document management.
+* **Per-document FAISS indices** - initializing indices for each `document-chunk_size-overlap` leads to the accumulation of a large number of files taking space.

 ## Future work